Refined floor diagrams from higher genera and lambda classes: Introduction

-Floor diagrams are combinatorial objects, introduced by Brugall\'e and Mikhalkin, \cite{MR2359091}, \cite{MR2500574}, giving a solution to some enumerative problems for real and complex curves in $h$-transverse toric surfaces.
-The class of $h$-transverse toric surfaces includes in particular $\PP^2$ and Hirzebruch surfaces.
-We refer to Section \ref{section_precise_statements} for precise definitions.
-In the present paper, we will focus on complex curves.
-There are two ways to understand the relation between floor diagrams and curve counting: \begin{itemize} \item Using tropical geometry.
+Floor diagrams, introduced by Brugall\'e and Mikhalkin \cite{MR2359091} \cite{MR2500574}, are combinatorial objects that are used to provide a solution to enumerative problems concerning real and complex curves in $h$-transverse toric surfaces.
+Particular examples of $h$-transverse toric surfaces are the projective plane $\PP^2$ and Hirzebruch surfaces.

+One way to understand the relation between floor diagrams and curve counting is based on tropical geometry.
 Mikhalkin's correspondence theorem \cite{MR2137980} relates tropical curves in $\R^2$ and curve counting for arbitrary projective toric surfaces.
-For $h$-transverse toric surfaces, one can take an appropriate ``stretching limit" of the tropical geometry, in which the combinatorics of the tropical curves can be encoded by floor diagrams.
-This is the approach followed in \cite{MR2359091}, \cite{MR2500574}. \item Using relative Gromov-Witten theory.
-For $\PP^2$ and Hirzebruch surfaces, relative Gromov-Witten theoy defines some virtual curve counting.
-Floor diagrams naturally appear as describing the combinatorics of successive applications of the degeneration formula in relative Gromov-Witten theory \cite{MR1938113}.
-See for example \cite{MR3345189} and \cite{MR3658147}. \end{itemize}
+For $h$-transverse toric surfaces, one can consider a particular choice of tropical incidence conditions, known as ``vertically stretched", for which the combinatorics of the tropical curves can be encoded by floor diagrams.
+This is the approach followed in \cite{MR2359091, MR2500574}.
+An alternative and more direct way to understand the relation between floor diagrams and curve counting relies on relative Gromov-Witten theory.
+Indeed, relative Gromov--Witten theory \cite{MR1882667} allows the definition of counts of curves in $\PP^2$ and Hirzebruch surfaces with tangency conditions along smooth divisors, and then floor diagrams naturally appear \cite{MR3345189, MR3658147} as describing the combinatorics of successive applications of the degeneration formula in relative Gromov-Witten theory \cite{MR1938113}.